The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 The goal isn't perfection—it's presence.
 You can iterate toward excellence, but you can't iterate your way into an opportunity that's already closed.

-We're witnessing something larger than a new app store.
-ChatGPT and competing AI platforms are becoming the primary interface layer between users and digital services.
+We're witnessing something more significant than a new app store.
+ChatGPT and competing AI platforms are becoming the primary interface layer between users and information.
+When someone has a question, they're increasingly likely to ask an AI before searching Google, calling an expert, or reading documentation.

-This shift creates a fundamental question for every business: will you be part of the AI-delivered experience, or will you be invisible in this new paradigm?
+This shift in user behavior creates a fundamental question for every business: will you be part of the AI-delivered answer, or will you be invisible in this new discovery paradigm?

 The Time Is Now